oguzhankircali/oguzhankircali/README.md

 - 🔭 I’m currently working at Elyntis as developer & co-founder
 - 🌱 I’m currently working on a project which is building with AspNetZero Framework (Angular + Web API) on Azure
+- 🧑🏻‍💻 You can visit by blog via [oguzhankircali.com](https://oguzhankircali.com)
 - 📫 Reach me via e-mail: [merhaba@oguzhankircali.com](mailto:merhaba@oguzhankircali.com)

 <!--